MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-profile-object.md

 ---
-title: "Profile Object"
+title: Profile Object
-description: "Description of the page object."
+description: Description of the profile object, which allows you to build an individual experience for each user profile.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 04/01/2021